tskit-dev/tsdate/docs/priors.md

 ## The conditional coalescent

-Currently, non-flat priors are based on the [conditional coalescent](http://dx.doi.org/10.1006/tpbi.1998.1411).
+Currently, informative node-specific priors are based on the [conditional coalescent](http://dx.doi.org/10.1006/tpbi.1998.1411).
 Specifically, in a tree sequence of `s` samples, the distribution of times for a node that always has `n` descendant samples is taken from the theoretical distribution of times